 In 2008 the ARRL added an online Field Day Station Locator application on the web.
-It remains a huge success in 2014 as over 1600 stations posted their information.
+It remains a huge success (over 1500 stations post their information each year).
 To participate have someone from your club or group log on to the ARRLWeb at www.arrl.org/field-day-locator and click on the "Add A Station" link to input the required data.
 You can also visit the same site to search for Field Day locations in your area.
 There is no individual preregistration required to participate and clubs are not required to register their information, but the locator tool is an excellent way to help new or visiting amateurs in your area to find where they can come join in on the Field Day fun!